scottjbarr/gobooksapp/README.md

 # Go Books App

-A play Go web app using Mysql and config file parsing, DB access, and a the basics of a simple HTTP app.
+A play Go web app using Mysql and config file parsing, JSON serialization.

-Pieces of this were found all over the place.
+This app was put together from various nice pieces from various places.

 ## Setup